 Out there on Nolan’s, when I decided I was going to quit over a full day in, Jared played some brilliant mental chess to get my mind going in the right direction.
-We spent hours moving forward, Jared listening to me insist I would drop when we reached my dad, who was crewing.
-Then we finally reached my dad, and Jared took his shoes off and started eating some food.
-Five minutes later I told him, “Hey, man, let’s keep going.”
+We spent hours moving forward, Jared listening to me insist I would drop when we reached my dad, who was crewing us.
+When we finally reached my dad, Jared took his shoes off and started eating some food.
+Five minutes later I said, “Hey, man, let’s keep going.”
 I understood that even though I wasn’t mentally prepared for the task, physically I was.
-It doesn’t matter whether or not you can imagine how far you still have to go; all you have to do is keep putting one foot in front of the other.
+It doesn’t matter whether or not you can imagine how far you still have to go.
+All you have to do is keep putting one foot in front of the other.

 I understood that even though I wasn’t mentally prepared for the task, physically I was.

 So we rallied and got it done.
-We didn’t break the record, but we have the second-fastest time in 53 hours and 29 minutes.
+We didn’t break the record, but we got the second-fastest time in 53 hours and 29 minutes.

 Nolan’s is the most difficult thing I’ve ever done.
 The sleep deprivation, the altitude, the off-trail travel—all of those things combined in 100 miles was pretty amazing.
 It goes to show that most of us can do more than we think we’re capable of.
 That’s a recipe for an incredible adventure: when it exceeds what’s considered possible.